CinnamonBun Developer Guide

 edit 1 e/client_name@example.com

-Expected: First client’s email is changed toclient_name@example.com
+Expected: First client’s email is changed toclient_name@example.com. - Test case:

 edit 2 e/client_name@example.com